AfrahAyub/aws-vmseries-with-gwlbe/samplereadme.md

 <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/task2-clue3.png" /></p>
 <br />

-3. Once you made the appropriate changes in AWS check if can see now traffic between the **Beer Store Data Database Server** and the **Beer Store Frontend Webserver** by typing the following filter in the Firewall Monitor **( zone.src eq internal ) and ( zone.dst eq internal )**
+2. Once you made the appropriate changes in AWS check if can see now traffic between the **Beer Store Data Database Server** and the **Beer Store Frontend Webserver** by typing the following filter in the Firewall Monitor **( zone.src eq internal ) and ( zone.dst eq internal )**

-4. You should be able to see the following Monitor Logs inside the Firewall
+3. You should be able to see the following Monitor Logs inside the Firewall
 <p><img src="https://aws-jam-challenge-resources.s3.amazonaws.com/panw-vmseries-gwlb/task2-ssh-new.png" alt="SSH Logs" width="1500" /></p>
 <br />

-## Use Case 3
+## Use Case 3: Inspect inbound traffic using VM-Series

 In this Use Case the VM Series firewall will inspect inbound traffic towards the Beer Frontend VPC.
 As a part of this task we will be redirecting traffic, checking logs, identifying vulnerabilities, and updating firewall settings to block or reset malicious traffic.
 Read the following in order to run the Use Case 3: